Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     Your resolves hardens like amber and your heart pumps liquid adamantine.
 The Perseverance Resonance grants you the following benefit for your Starry Form Constellations.

     **Siege Emplacement** <br>_Archer_
-    :   Allies that start its turn within 10 feet of you, gain **:trt-thp: Temporary Hit Points** equal to twice your Proficiency Bonus until the start of its next turn.
+    :   Allies that start its turn within 10 feet of you, gain **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to twice your Proficiency Bonus until the start of its next turn.

     **Amber Armour** <br>_Chalice_
-    :   When you restore **:trt-hp: Hit Points** to a creature using the Chalice Form feature, any **:trt-hp: Hit Points** that exceeds the target's HP becomes **:trt-thp: Temporary Hit Points**.
+    :   When you restore **:trt-hp: Hit Points** to a creature using the Chalice Form feature, any **:trt-hp: Hit Points** that exceeds the target's HP becomes **:trt-thp: Temporary Hit Points**{.dmg-temp}.

     **Warding Aura** <br>_Dragon_
     :   While **:spell-conc: Concentrating** on a Druid spell, each creature that you choose within 10 feet of you gain the benefit of Half Cover.